- Are you falling behind with your work commitments?

 Our Stress-Relief Resources & More

-Some of these tools were sourced from our Positive Psychology Toolkit©, an online collection of over 370 mindfulness based exercises, interventions, and tests.
+These science-based exercises were sourced from our Positive Psychology Toolkit©, an online collection of over 400 mindfulness-based exercises, interventions, and tests.
+They will equip you and your clients with tools to better manage stress and find a healthier balance in life.

-Stress-relief tools to help you or your client better manage stress include:
+For some additional free stress-relief tools to help you or your client better manage stress, check out the following:

 - Coping With Stress